 GLUTEN FREE BEHAVIOUR

 We tend to make our own gluten free flour mixes, we still haven’t got round to making the definitive Beach House Bread Mix.
 But its coming.
-I always like to have buckwheat flour around, one of my favourite grains/ seeds.
-In moderation, it makes for a light addition to baking with a good hearty flavour.
 Banana helps with the binding here, but you can use stewed apple instead.
 This is also very nice and works well when using blackberries in this recipe.
 We’ll be doing his later this year for sure.
 The brambles are already winding their wicked way all over the back of the garden and in Autumn, it will be an oasis for big, juicy blackberries.

 Making flax eggs is so easy.
 Grab some flax/ linseeds and grinder them in a coffee grinder, blender, something like that.
 You are looking for a fine powder, but a few whole seeds is absolutely fine.
 You can also buy ground flax seeds or flax meal.
 This can then be added to all baking shenanigans in order to add a very nutritious binding agent.
 In the absence of eggs, I find them the best.
 They even have a vaguely egg-like texture, very gelatinous and gloopy.
 For 1 tbs of ground flax, I add 1 1/2 – 2 tbs water, stir and leave for a short time.
 You’ll see the change very quickly.
 Ground flax is also an amazing way of adding nutrition to your morning cereal, yoghurt or smoothie.
 Ground flax also helps to make a substantial and chewy loaf of bread or pizza crust.
 Fibre is so, so important to a healthy diet.
 It cleans you out in more ways that one!!!!